Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/Quickstart.rst

 actualized as changes to upstream quibs (typically reaching upstream i-quibs; see :doc:`Inverse-assignments`).
 In our case dragging the marker is initially translated into assignments to the ``x`` and ``y`` quibs.
-Since ``x`` and ``y`` are function quibs, the assignment is further inverse-propagated upstream to the i-quib ``xy`` where it is actualized.
+Since ``x`` and ``y`` are function quibs, these assignments are further inverse-propagated upstream to the i-quib ``xy`` where they are actualized.
 The resulting change in ``xy`` then percolates downstream to affect the plotted marker as well as text position and the text label.

 Building interactive data analysis apps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The above principles can be used to build powerful bi-directional
+The above principles can be used to easily build powerful bi-directional
 relationships between data, parameters and graphics.

 Continuing towards building our image-extracting app, let us extend the
 coordinate-choosing code above, allowing the interactive specification
 of a square area around this chosen point.
 We will define and plot our
-square area, as a box extending length ``d`` from our defined x-y
+square area as a box extending length ``d`` from our defined x-y
 coordinates:

 .. code:: python